 The macro goal of this overarching structure is to ensure Kansas can find, train, employ, and build career pathways for Kansans as BEAD funding and deployments occur.
 In partnership with the Kansas Department of Labor, KOBD estimated the total jobs needed per year for the next five years (over a 2022 telecommunications jobs base) to keep pace with BEAD funding.
 In 2024, over sixteen (16) thousand new jobs will be needed for a total of one hundred and twenty-two (122) thousand jobs.
 In 2025, almost thirty (30) thousand new jobs will be needed for a total of one hundred and thirty-five (135) thousand jobs.
-In 2026, over forty-three (43) thousand new jobs will be needed for a total of one hundred and fifty (150) thousand jobs.
-See Table 2.8.1.a "Kansas Department of Labor (DOL) Jobs Projections 2024-2028" in the "Kansas BEAD-IP Volume II Tables and Maps.pdf" attachment.
+In 2026, over forty-three (43) thousand new jobs will be needed for a total of one hundred and thirty-five (135) thousand jobs.
+In 2024-2028" in the "Kansas BEAD-IP Volume II Tables and Maps.pdf" attachment.
 While many of these jobs will be sourced by the subgrantees through their normal course of business and BEAD funded projects, KOBD recognizes the state must address and create a cohesive infrastructure of learning, recruiting, and hiring that supports the entire broadband lifecycle.
 This infrastructure and overarching structure will ensure Kansans can support the timelines required in the BEAD program and the sustainability and adoption of universal broadband.